AnonomaticInc/piivault-curl/README.md

 # Anonomatic PII Vault #
 ---

-Examples of using PIIVault APIs with cURL (see script files `piivault-curl.sh` and `passthrough-curl.sh` for details)
+Examples of using the PIIVault APIs with cURL (see script files `piivault-curl.sh` and `passthrough-curl.sh` for details)

-For linux; ubuntu, debian based systems.

 ### PIIVault ###